Europa League last-16 draw: When is it, fixtures, teams, how to watch on TV & live stream | Goal.com

 Scottish side Rangers were the first team to book their place in the hat for the draw after beating Portugal's Sporting Braga 4-2 on aggregate on Wednesday, February 26.

-The remainder of the 16 teams will be confirmed on the evening of Thursday, February 27.
+The likes of Man Utd, Roma, Sevilla and Inter advanced on Thursday, February 27.

+Arsenal were knocked out by Olympiacos, losing 2-2 on aggregate on away goals.

+The second leg of Eintracht Frankfurt vs Red Bull Salzburg has been postponed to Friday, February 28 due to weather issues.

 There is no seeding or national restrictions, meaning it is an open draw where teams from the same country can be paired together.